Computer Security Supports the Mission of the Organization

 The roles and functions of a system may not be constrained to a single organization.
 In an inter-organizational system, each organization benefits from securing the system.
 For example, for electronic commerce to be successful, each of the participants requires security controls to protect their resources.
 However, good security on the buyer's system also benefits the seller; the buyer's system is less likely to be used for fraud or to be unavailable or otherwise negatively affect the seller.
 (The reverse is also true.)

-» » » To continue reading, Click here corresponding: A, BC and D.
+» » » To continue reading, Click here corresponding: A, B, C and D.

 References: